pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-using-sorting.markdown

 ---
 layout: 2columns
-title: Searching sort
+title: Search and sort the results
 categories: guides
 tags:
 - Searching
 ---

-# Searching sort
+# Search and sort the results

 ### Table of Contents
 - [Overview](#search-overview)